shmcfarl/calisti_workshop/01-gettingstarted.md

 •	Debug and troubleshoot issues in your service

-•	Configure an ingress proxy for a custom service

 ### Kubernetes Checks

+Two KinD (Kubernetes in Docker) clusters have already been deployed for you.
 To check the status of the Kubernetes cluster, do the following:

-Verify the cluster exists.
+Verify the clusters exist.
 Expected output should show the 'demo1' and 'demo2' clusters.

 ```bash
 kind get clusters